tweksteen/burst/doc/index.rst

   In [9]: new_r.response
   Out[9]: <200 Gzip 5419>

-Response objects have the attributes: status, reason, headers, content, readable_content.
+:class:Response objects have the attributes: status, reason, headers, content, readable_content.
 You can use the *preview* method to open a static dump of the response in your favorite $BROWSER.